 It took time but we did help our son come to a sense of peace and acceptance around death, grief and loss.
 Here are some of our tips that worked for our family.

-2 – Music is another fantastic funnel for emotions.
+Music is another fantastic funnel for emotions.
 We really enjoyed combining music and art.
-Have the child pick a song, or chose a song that has some special meaning, then has the child to paint or draw while listening to the music.
+Have the child pick a song, or chose a song that has some special meaning, then has the child to paint, draw or write while listening to the music.

-7 – Create your own small memorial by planting tree.
+Create your own small memorial by planting tree.
 This is one of our favourite ways of celebrating a life.
 At the base of the tree we will often bury small tokens like a piece of art the child has created.
+You could also plant flowers or craft something to hang in a special place.
+Be creative and let your child have a place to express themselves.

-8 – Be there.
 Simply be there with your child.
 Talk if they want to talk.
+No matter what time it is, or what is going on.
+Drop everything to be there in those moments.
 I have found hard topics are often easier to talk about while doing things like gardening, doing puzzles, riding in the car.
 But if they don’t want to talk just be there with them.
 Help them to not feel alone in their pain.